rahulyesantharao/dotfiles/README.md

    - Switch `PL_SYMBOLS` in [`prompt.bash`](bash/prompt.bash)
  - You will need to update the conky config files (at minimum, the wifi interface, but probably also width, x/y offsets)
+ - You will also need to add `start_conky.sh` as a startup application (replace Conky)